-purchase (b) receipt of merchandise or services, and (c) voucher approval.
-YES NO N/A PURCHASING Is the purchasing function separate from accounting and receiving?
-Does the organization obtain competitive bids for items, such 2. as rental or service agreements, over specified amounts?
-3. Is the purchasing agent required to obtain additional approval on purchase orders above a stated amount?
-4. Are there procedures to obtain the best possible price for items not subject to competitive bidding requirements, such as approved vendor lists and supply item catalogs?
-5. Are purchase orders required for purchasing all equipment and services?
-6. Are purchase orders controlled and accounted for by prenumbering and keeping a logbook?
-7. Are the organization's normal policies, such as competitive bid requirements, the same as grant agreements and related regulations?
-8. Is the purchasing department required to maintain control over items or dollar amounts requiring the Grantor to give advance approval?
-9. Under the terms of 2 CFR 200, certain costs and expenditures incurred by units of State and local governments are allowable only upon specific prior approval of the grantor Federal agency.
-The grantee organization should have established policies and procedures governing the prior approval of expenditures in the following categories.
-Automatic data processing costs. a.
-Building space rental costs. b.
-Costs related to the maintenance and operation of the C. organization's facilities.
-Costs related to the rearrangement and alteration of the d. organization's facilities.
-Allowances for depreciation and use of publicly owned e.
+- 1. Is the purchasing function separate from accounting and receiving? - 2.
+Does the organization obtain competitive bids for items, such as rental or service agreements, over specified amounts? - 3.
+Is the purchasing agent required to obtain additional approval on purchase orders above a stated amount? - 4.
+Are there procedures to obtain the best possible price for items not subject to competitive bidding requirements, such as approved vendor lists and supply item catalogs? - 5.
+Are purchase orders required for purchasing all equipment and services? - 6.
+Are purchase orders controlled and accounted for by prenumbering and keeping a logbook? - 7.
+Are the organization's normal policies, such as competitive bid requirements, the same as grant agreements and related regulations? - 8.
+Is the purchasing department required to maintain control over items or dollar amounts requiring the Grantor to give advance approval? - 9.
+Under the terms of 2 CFR 200, certain costs and expenditures incurred by units of State and local governments are allowable only upon specific prior approval of the grantor Federal agency.
+The grantee organization should have established policies and procedures governing the prior approval of expenditures in the following categories. - a.
+Automatic data processing costs. - b.
+Building space rental costs. - Costs related to the maintenance and operation of the organization's facilities. - Costs related to the rearrangement and alteration of the organization's facilities. - e.
+Allowances for depreciation and use of publicly owned buildings.